 - Flood Mitigation at Cedar Valley and McKinnon Roads: The culvert located at the intersection of McKinnon and Cedar Valley Drive was damaged during a storm event last winter and needed to be replaced.
-The replacement culvert had to meet fish passage design requirements. - Landslide Mitigation: Gardner Ridge Road Improvement, a FEMA Project was completed. - Landslide Mitigation: Langlois Mountain Road at MP 5.7 was completed. - Landslide Mitigation: a 2022 project at the intersection of Jerry's Flat Road and Hwy 101 will stabilize the bank and replace a section of the water main line. - Multi-Hazard: Install resilient backup power by replacing old generator with a new propane generator and tank at Cape Blanco Tower was completed in August 2021.
+The replacement culvert had to meet fish passage design requirements. - Landslide Mitigation: Gardner Ridge Road Improvement, a FEMA Project was completed. - Landslide Mitigation: Langlois Mountain Road at MP 5.7 was completed. - Multi-Hazard: Install resilient backup power by replacing old generator with a new propane generator and tank at Cape Blanco Tower was completed in August 2021.